RustCrypto/password-hashes/argon2/README.md

 Support is provided for embedded (i.e. `no_std`) environments, including ones without `alloc` support.

-## Minimum Supported Rust Version

-Rust **1.81** or higher.

-Minimum supported Rust version can be changed in the future, but it will be done with a minor version bump.

 ## SemVer Policy

 - All on-by-default features of this library are covered by SemVer
-- MSRV is considered exempt from SemVer as noted above

 ## License